|Characteristics ■ Neoplasms ■ Applications ■ Visualization ■ CK-assessments ■ References|

 Esophagus is appropriate for control.
 The squamous epithelium should give a strong staining of all layers.

-Liver is appropriate for control.
-The bile duct cells should be strongly positive, while the liver cells are negative.
+Liver and pancreas are appropriate for control.
+In the liver, the bile duct cells must be strongly positive, while the liver cells are negative.
+In the pacreas, the intercalated ducts must be strongly positive, while the acini are negative.

 Appendix/colon/rectum is appropriate for control.
 The majority of enterocytes in the